Asterism (typography)

 The asterism was originally used as a type of dinkus in typography, though increasingly rarely.
 It can also be used to mean "untitled" or author or title withheld – as seen, for example, in some editions of Album for the Young by composer Robert Schumann (№ 21, 26, and 30).

-In meteorology, an asterism in a station model indicates moderate snowfall.
+In meteorology, an asterism in a station model plot indicates moderate snowfall.

+It is also used in generative artificial intelligence training, to mark separations in scene or source in a training dataset so that the evaluation model can recognize the transition between excerpts from different articles.

 Dinkus

 A dinkus is a typographical device to divide text, such as at section breaks.
 Its purpose is to "indicate minor breaks in text", to call attention to a passage, or to separate sub-chapters in a book.
 An asterism used this way is thus a type of dinkus: nowadays this usage of the symbol is nearly obsolete.
 More commonly used dinkuses are three dots or three asterisks in a horizontal row.
-A small black and white drawing or a fleuron (❧) may be used for the same purpose.
-Otherwise, an extra space between paragraphs is used.
-A dinkus may be used in conjunction with the extra space to mark a smaller subdivision than a sub-chapter.